 Moore’s Law predicts that the number of transistors fitting on a computer chip will double every one and a half to two years.
 Therefore, businesses will need a solid IT infrastructure for their business operations.

-While some disinclined to part with their old machines, the new thin client devices that work with the virtualization model have become the norm.
-An IT infrastructure includes investments in hardware, soft ware, and services.
+While some are disinclined to part with their old machines, the new thin client devices that work with the virtualization model have become the norm.
+IT infrastructure includes investments in hardware, software, and services.
 A firm’s structure provides the foundation for serving customers, working with vendors, and managing internal firm business processes.

-Technological change is creating space for less developed markets to leapfrog the mature markets.
-Data and analytics (D&A) is translating the voices in the street into usable, reliable information about the public’s expectations.
+Technological change is creating space for less developed markets to leapfrog mature markets.
+Data and analytics (D&A) are translating the voices in the street into usable, reliable information about the public’s expectations.
 Finding that balance will require governments to be better informed, more forward-looking and consultative.